-Your child’s healthcare provider will ask about your child’s medical history and symptoms.
+Your child’s healthcare provider will ask about your child’s health history and symptoms.
 Your child will also have a physical exam.
 The provider will need to make sure the symptoms aren’t caused by another illness such as an infection, autoimmune disease, or another fever syndrome.

 There isn’t a test that can diagnose PFAPA.
 But your child may have tests such as:

 - Blood tests, such as white blood counts.
 These look for signs of infection.

 - Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP).
 These blood tests check for general inflammation.

 - Strep culture.
 This checks for strep throat.

 - Imaging tests.
 These may include an abdominal CT scan to rule out other disorders.

 - Genetic tests.
 These are done to check for other syndromes that cause repeated fevers